 Pensacola Pledge Scholars Program

-Thanks to the generosity of Quinton ("Quint") Dean Studer and Mary Patricia Perdue Studer ("Rishy"), students from the City of Pensacola will have more opportunity to pursue higher education with the Pensacola Pledge Scholarship Program.
+Thanks to the generosity of Quinton ("Quint") Dean Studer and Mary Patricia Perdue Studer ("Rishy"), students from Escambia & Santa Rosa counties in Florida will have more opportunity to pursue higher education with the help of the Pensacola Pledge Scholarship Program.

 Pensacola Pledge Scholarship

 Priority consideration for the Pensacola Pledge Scholarship will be given to students who have been admitted for the fall semester by March 1 and who have submitted a completed Pensacola Pledge Scholarship Application by March 1.
 The scholarship is valued at up to $30,000 over a four year period (up to $7,500 per year) and is renewable each year as long as eligibility requirements are met.
 The Pensacola Pledge Scholarships are awarded to incoming freshmen students who meet the below qualifications:

 - A First Time in College student (Freshman - FTIC)

 - Attend & graduate from a public high school in Escambia or Santa Rosa counties in Florida

 - Offered admission to UWF by March 1

 - Submitted a completed Pensacola Pledge Scholarship Application by March 1

 - A completed application includes: a Pensacola Pledge Scholars application, two letters of recommendation and a 500-word essay on "what being a citizen of Northwest Florida means to me" by March 1.